kassambara/fastqcr/README.md

 ```

 <p>
-In the the streched format each row correspond to a unique sample.
+In the the stretched format each row correspond to a unique sample.
 Additionally, the status of each module is specified.
 </p>

 It's also possible to display problems for one or more specified modules.
 For example,